MrMicrowaveOven/CKEditor/README.md

-# AppSkeleton
+# CKEditor Playground

-This is a skeleton that I like to use to pump out quick and simple applications.
-This way most of the formatting is already done.
+Just a simple webpage with a CKEditor on it.